okonomichiyaki/supercat/000-SUPERCAT.md

 ## a procedural non-player system for solo Arcs

-*version 0.5*
+*version 0.6-draft*

 This is a non-player system, or "bot", for playing the board game Arcs.
-It is intended for solo play, i.e. one player versus one or more bots.
+It is intended for solitaire play, in other words one player versus one or more bots.
 It can also work as the 3rd or 4th opponent in a multiplayer game.
-There are two versions of the this document; this is the <#ifdef base>base game<#endif><#ifdef campaign>campaign<#endif> version. <#ifdef campaign>*(Note: it currently only supports "A" Fates through Act I)*<#endif>
+There are two versions of the this document; this is the <#ifdef base>base game<#endif><#ifdef campaign>campaign<#endif> version. <#ifdef campaign>*(Note: it currently only supports "A" and "B" Fates through Act II)*<#endif>

 ## Components

-You will need some way to track <#ifdef base>two<#endif><#ifdef campaign>several<#endif> numbers per bot, for instance dice of different colors rotated to show a different numbered face. <#ifdef campaign>For a solo game vs 3 bots, you will need 3 dice each of red, blue, yellow, and white, and 3 dice each of two other colors.<#endif><#ifdef base>You will also separately need one six sided die.<#endif>
+You will need some way to track <#ifdef base>two<#endif><#ifdef campaign>several<#endif> numbers per bot, for instance dice of different colors rotated to show a different numbered face. <#ifdef campaign>For a solo game vs 3 bots, you will need 3 dice each of red, blue, yellow, and white, and 3 dice each of two other colors. *(some Fates require additional components)*<#endif><#ifdef base>You will also separately need one six sided die.<#endif>

 <#ifdef base>
 ## Setup